CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 ### Identify Sources of Insertions and Deletions Between DNA Sequences and Amino Acid Peptides

+### Identify Simple Folding Patterns Based on Amino Acid Residues

 ## Errors

 ### File Not Found Error
+- The first main error incurred involved the importation of text files corresponding to the amino acid dictionary and the DNA sequences
+- Originally, we incurred a file not found error, however, we resolved this by providing a more direct path to the file to avoid an ambiguity

 ### JUnit Module Export Error
+- The JUnit tests would not true due to an error in the .classpath file and the module-info.java files
+- We imported the necessary requirements into module-info.java and exported the test package to JUnit
+- We then changed the .classpath; this was done automiatically by the IDE

 ### DNA Sequence String Indexing Array while During Translation
+- When finding subsets of length 3 in the DNA sequences, we realized that sometimes, if the lenght was not divisble by three, there would be overhang string subsets that were less than length 2
+- Each codon needs to be specifically 3 nucleotide base pairs in order to be read, however, codons are read based on certain start and stop signals
+- Since we did not account for this, we included a temporary fix by making the test DNA sequences have lengths divisible by 3
+- A more robust correction would involve checking the overhang and ommitting if necessary

 ## Run Commands

+### Directions
+- Open a command prompt with the appropriate Java, Git, and OS versions
+- Once you have cloned the repository, ensure you are on the main branch (default)
+- Navigate into the src directory with the command "cd src"
+- From the src directory, if the program has not compilied, first run "javac compareDNA.runCompareDNA.java"
+- To then run the program once in src, call "java compareDNA.runCompareDNA testFiles/sameRandomDNASequences.txt"

+### Run Commands (Call in src Folder)
+- Compare same DNA sequences: java compareDNA.runCompareDNA testFiles/sameRandomDNASequences.txt
+- Compare drastically different DNA sequences: java compareDNA.runCompareDNA testFiles/differentRandomDNASequences.txt